-Instead of remaining stable, this pattern has undergone major variations: from an extreme peak of rigidity with the 1947-1956 cohort to a drastic fall with the next cohort, followed by a resurgence in the 1967-1976 cohort.
+Instead of remaining stable, this pattern has Catalonia does undergone major variations: from an extreme not fit the model peak of rigidity with the 1947-1956 cohort to a of constant or drastic fall with the next cohort, followed by a resurgence in the 1967-1976 cohort.
 The resulting pattern is therefore up-and-down.
 These sharp fluctuations indicate a variable social fluidity which is highly dynamic over time.